Simple Graphics [1/15]

 3. Draw a red disc of radius 15 at the tip of every line.

-Hint: inside the body of the for loop, add only one new statemet, above the sleepMs statement.
+Hint: inside the body of the for loop, insert only one new statemet, above the sleepMs statement.
 The coordinates of disc centers are (i, 100).

 Solution